ipython-contrib/jupyter_contrib_nbextensions/README.md

 upgrade, or `-e` for an editable install.

 ### Conda
-There are conda packages for the notebook extensions and the extensions configurator available from conda-forge.
-You can install them using
+There are conda packages for the notebook extensions and the notebook extensions configurator available from [conda-forge](https://conda-forge.github.io).
+You can install both using

-    conda config --add channels conda-forge
+    conda install -c conda-forge jupyter_contrib_nbextensions

-    conda install jupyter_contrib_nbextensions
+This also automatically installs the Javascript and CSS files (using `jupyter contrib nbextension install --sys-prefix`), so the second installation step below can therefore be skipped.

 ### Installation from cloned Repo
 You can also install from a cloned repo, which can be useful for development.